ADGEfficiency/adgefficiency.github.io/_posts/2018-07-07-dqn-debugging.md

 ## debugging code

 For the debug process I wrote a barebones implementation of an experiment under the `if __name__ == '__main__':` block in `energy_py/agents.dqn.py`.
 It exposes a lot of the functionality that is all taken care of automatically when using the `experiment()` function in energy_py (`from energy_py import experiment`).

+Doing this in the same script as the DQN agent means I can eaisly make changes, and removes dependencies on the rest of the project.

 ```python
 import random